ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 7. Event DoBaking: **DoBaking** State -> OnEnter -> _Baking_
 8. Event DoorOpen: **DoBaking** State -> OnExit -> _Not Baking_ -> **Heating** State -> OnExit -> _HeaterOff_ -> **DoorOpen** State -> OnEnter -> _InternalLampOn_

-I really think that the code is clearer.

 ## Deus Ex Machina (as Conclusions)

 Using a library for a state machine implementation is a superior experience when compared with _switch-case_ or _spaghetti-code_ patterns.
 It has a sort of preamble with the states and states machine instantiations, but it's easy to read, at least when compared with the alternative.

-This particular library allows implementation of UML state machines and the hierarchical ones, exposes the OnEnter and OnExit signals to be use as the output of the state machine.
+This particular library allows implementation of UML state machines and the hierarchical ones, exposes the `onEnter` and `onExit` signals to be use as the output of the state machine.
 It also has the method `State::addEvent` which has 3 overloads:

 - `addEvent(EventId_t event, State &nextState, Action_t &action)`
 - `addEvent(EventId_t event, State &nextState)`
 - `addEvent(EventId_t event, Action_t &action)`

-So you can handle an event with a transition with an action, with a transition without an action, and with an action without a transition.
-This, with the OnEnter and OnExit signals, offers the most flexible options in order to implement the desired functionality in a particular state.
+You can handle an event with a transition with an action, with a transition without an action, and with an action without a transition.
+This, with the `onEnter` and `onExit` signals, offers the most flexible options in order to implement the desired functionality in a particular state.

 I hope that this will be useful to you dear C++ embedded developer.